Wanna get in on the most beautiful places in Colorado? You’ve come to the right place.

 Roxborough State Park

-Just 40-minutes south of downtown, you’ll find one of the best views in Denver.
+Just 40-minutes south of downtown, you’ll find one of the best views in Denver at one of the best state parks in Colorado.
 Similar to the flatirons, except fancying more of a red rock vibe, Roxborough State Park has hiking and mountain biking trails that bring you to the heart of these stunning formations.

 It’s a $10 fee to get in, and dogs aren’t allowed, but it’s still well worth a visit – especially for sunrise!
 You’ll find some of the best hikes near Denver inside the park.